icl-utk-edu/papi/src/components/cuda/README.md

 ## CUDA toolkit versions
 Once your binaries are compiled, it is possible to swap the CUDA toolkit versions without needing to recompile the source.
 Simply update `PAPI_CUDA_ROOT` to point to the path where the cuda toolkit version can be found.
 You might need to update `LD_LIBRARY_PATH` as well.

-## Custom library paths
-PAPI CUDA component loads the CUDA driver library from the system installed path.
-It loads the other libraries from `$PAPI_CUDA_ROOT`.
-If that is not set, then it tries to load them from system paths.

-However, it is possible to load each of these libraries from custom paths by setting each of the following environment variables to point to the desired files.
-These are,

-- `PAPI_CUDA_RUNTIME` to point to `libcudart.so`
-- `PAPI_CUDA_CUPTI` to point to `libcupti.so`
-- `PAPI_CUDA_PERFWORKS` to point to `libnvperf_host.so`